Translation Studies PhD

 - translation and health

-- translation and social movements
+- translation and the environment

 This programme includes optional training on research skills, methods and problems.